kupito142/CTF-S/Tools/README.md

 ## Disclaimer

 This are only for educational purposes only.
 Only and only for ethical use.
 I do not condone the use of any techniques or tools described here for illegal activities.
 Always obtain permission before testing any system.
+Some tools are seen as a precursor to a system and network attack.
+Therefore should never be carried out on public servers on the internet or on an organization's network without permission.

 Thank you!

 ## Links